Embedding calculus and smooth structures: Introduction

 \subsection{Acknowledgments}

 The first author thanks John Francis for bringing his attention to the question of whether embedding calculus distinguishes exotic spheres.
 The second author would like to thank Oscar Randal-Williams for helpful conversations, and in particular the suggestion that some exotic spheres do not admit embeddings into Euclidean space with low codimension.
-The first author was supported by NSF grant DMS-1906174.
+We would also like to thank the anonymous referees, as well as Manuel Krannich and Oscar Randal--Williams for corrections to an earlier version.
+The first author was supported by NSF grant DMS-1906174, the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding reference number 512156 and 512250], as well as the Research Competitiveness Fund of the University of Toronto at Scarborough.
 The second author was supported by NSF grant DMS-1803766.